almostengr/ubuntu-automation/README.md

 # Ubuntu Automation and Scripts

+## Repository Archived

+This repository has been archived.
+Updates to the scripts in this repository will be available in the Technology section of
+<a href="https://thealmostengineer.com target="_blank">thealmostengineer.com</a>.
+You may use
+the search functionality to find the scripts that you are looking for.

 ## About

 Scripts that can be used to automate repetitive tasks when setting up servers,